ggandor/leap.nvim/README.md

 repeats the previous search; `s{char}<enter>` accepts the closest `{char}` match.

-### Why is this method cool?

-It is ridiculously fast: not counting the trigger key, leaping to literally anywhere on the screen rarely takes more than 3 keystrokes in total, that can be typed in one go.
-Often 2 is enough.

-At the same time, it reduces mental effort to almost zero:

-- You _don't have to weigh alternatives_: a single universal motion type can be used in all non-trivial situations.
+### Advantages

+* **Universal**: the same command can be used for any non-trivial jumps.

+* **Reliable**: no blind spots - any position where you can put your cursor is targetable.

-- You _don't have to compose motions in your head_: one command achieves one logical movement.
+* **Atomic**: you don't have to compose motions - one command achieves one logical movement (this also means it's repeatable).

-- You _don't have to be aware of the context_: the eyes can keep focusing on the target the whole time.
+* **Context-blind**: you don't have to read line numbers or count occurrences - the eyes can keep focusing on the target the whole time.

-- You _don't have to make decisions on the fly_: the sequence you should type is fixed from the start.
+* **Efficient**: you rarely need more than four keystrokes to reach a target - often three is enough.

+* **Consistent**: there are no alternative paths - the rhytm of typing two search characters and a (potential) label becomes muscle memory in no time.

-- You _don't have to pause in the middle_: if typing at a moderate speed, at each step you already know what the immediate next keypress should be, and your mind can process the rest in the background.
+* **Smooth**: you don't have to pause in the middle, reacting to a sudden event
+  \- if not typing really fast, your mind can process the preview and prepare for the next step in the background.

 ## Getting started